VALUABLE ADVICE FOR US BUYERS PURCHASING TORONTO REAL ESTATE

 Are you an American thinking about moving to Toronto Canada?

 If you are not a citizen or permanent resident of Canada, your purchase of a residential property in Toronto will be subject to 15% Foreign Buyer's Tax called the Non-Resident Speculation Tax (NRST).
 You may be exempt or eligible for a rebate of this tax - Click here to find out more.

 With the Canadian dollar worth less than .75 cents US, now is a great time to invest in the Toronto real estate market but there are a few things to be aware of before you start your property search.

 All buyers, local or from the United States, who purchase real estate in Toronto are required to pay two Land Transfer Taxes (LTT) - one to the province of Ontario and one to the City of Toronto.
-A purchase of a $1M home or condo in Toronto translates into approximately $32,200 owing in Land Transfer Tax.
+A purchase of a $1M home, condo apartment or flat in Toronto translates into approximately $32,950 owing in Land Transfer Tax.
 A simple way to determine the approximate amount of funds you will need to set aside for land transfer tax is to use this Land Transfer Tax Calculator.